muminpappa/pandemic/README.md

 Finally, the `statistics()` methods returns a list of statistics for the current state of population.
 What would you get if you could test the population of your country several times each day?
+When calculating the fraction of individuals needing intensive care, it is assumed that every vulnerable individual needs intensive care once the individual has symptoms.

 # Results

-Below an example for how the results look like.
+Below an example for how the results look like for the reference scenario (keep distance between all).
 Time steps are arbitrary units.
 ![](includes/Figure_2.png "Simulation example, reference scenario")

 This is what was simulated: